-The European Cup season 2020/21 is about to start.
+The European Cup season 2020/21 is about to end.
 Europe's best clubs compete in the Champions League and Europa League in the race for sporting success and millions.

 But there is also competition off the field.
 In the social media, clubs compete for fans and followers and thus increasing worldwide popularity as well as rising merchandising and sponsoring revenues.

 ISPO.com has taken a closer look at the number of followers of the top European clubs and created a ranking of the teams with the most social media fans.
 The decisive factor here is the number of followers of the official club accounts on Instagram, Facebook, Twitter and TikTok.

 - Total: 272.9 million

 - Instagram: 95.4 million

 - Facebook: 103 million